-Developing a growth on the skin, such as a cutaneous horn, can be a cause for concern.
+A cutaneous horn is a growth on the skin, and developing any new growth can be a cause for concern.

-Cutaneous horns are skin tumors that resemble an animal’s horn.
-It is hard and yellowish-brown in color.
+Cutaneous horns are growths that resemble an animal’s horn.
+They are hard and brownish yellow.

 - people with fair skin

 - people with a human papillomavirus, or HPV, infection